 Drug Distributors Penalized For Turning Blind Eye In Opioid Epidemic

+McKesson Corp. agreed to pay a $150 million fine to settle claims that it failed to report suspicious orders for controlled substances.
 As the toll of the opioid epidemic grows, scores of doctors have lost their licenses and some have gone to prison.
-Pharmacies are being sued and shuttered.

 Comments